Rorke Denver: Early life and military work

 In a Wall Street Journal article, Denver stated: "I witnessed the exceptional performance of SEAL, army, and Marine snipers on the battlefields of Iraq and Afghanistan.
 They struck psychological fear in our enemies and protected countless lives.
 Chris Kyle and the sniper teams I led made a habit of infiltrating dangerous areas of enemy-controlled ground, established shooting positions and coordinated security for large conventional-unit movement."
-Denver is an advisory board member of Spirit of America, a 501(c)(3) organization that supports the safety and success of Americans serving abroad and the local people and partners they seek to help.

 Film and TV career

 In 2012, Denver starred in the war film Act of Valor.
 In September 2014, he guest starred on the last two episodes of season four of MeatEater.
 In 2016, Denver was on the 2016 American reality series, American Grit, as one of the team leaders.

 Author and speaker

 On February 19, 2013, Denver had his book, Damn Few: Making the Modern SEAL Warrior, published.
 On April 5, 2016, Denver with Ellis Henican had another book, Worth Dying For: A Navy Seal's Call to a Nation, published.

 Denver now speaks for conferences and conventions nationwide.
 In December 2014, Denver was the keynote speaker for the US Lacrosse Convention.
 In April 2018, he spoke at the Alabama Trucking Association Convention in Destin, Florida.